 - While you’re eyeballing the roof, check the chimney cap.
 A broken or missing one means water is getting into your chimney and likely damaging it.

 - Head into the attic with a good flashlight.
 If you see water stains on the underside of the roof or water on the insulation, it’s time to call in a roofer.

 If you must use an extension ladder, know how to do it safely.
 For example, do you know how far from the wall the base should be?
 Remember, a fall could forever change your and your family’s life.
 Get ladder safety tips.

 If you’re uncomfortable doing the inspection yourself or need repairs, call a reputable roofer.
 Make sure you first check them out via the Better Business Bureau and other sources.
-Read more on hiring a contractor and check the Services section in our directory for local roofing and other professionals.
+Read more on hiring a contractor and check the Products & services section in our directory for local roofing and other professionals.